Sustainability

 Training programs Training curriculum

-Internal safety and health training In-house group training required of employees, including workplace supervisor training and training on dust, low-voltage electricity, organic solvents, VDT, etc.
+Internal safety and health training In-house group training required of employees, including training on dust, KYT (hazard prediction training), risk assessment, etc.

 New employee training Group training for new graduate hires and individual training provided to newly assigned employees including temporary employees